Quick Answer

 Why BC PWD Recipients Should Apply for the DTC

-- RDSP eligibility: DTC unlocks the RDSP, with up to $70,000 in grants and $20,000 in bonds over a lifetime.
+- RDSP eligibility: DTC approval is required for RDSP eligibility under current program rules, with up to $70,000 in grants and $20,000 in bonds over a lifetime through the RDSP.
 BC PWD fully exempts the RDSP as an asset

-- Canada Disability Benefit: the federal Canada Disability Benefit pays $200/month on top of PWD (BC has indicated it will be PWD-exempt)
+- Canada Disability Benefit: the federal Canada Disability Benefit may pay up to $200/month on top of PWD, subject to income testing and program rules (BC has indicated it will be PWD-exempt)

 - Credit transfer: a supporting family member with income can claim your unused DTC, producing tax savings